|

 algorithms to detect the next pivot hence patterns with sometimes very high probability.
 We

-use a numbering scheme (pivot classification somewhat remotely inspired by
+also use a numbering scheme (pivot classification somewhat remotely inspired by

 Clyde Lee) Here is a